gabrielcedran/spring-redis-distributed-key-lock/README.md

 ```

 #### To be done:
-1. Create method guarantees lock but doesn't perform retries at all.
+1. Create method that guarantees lock but doesn't perform retries at all to simplify usage.
-2. Allow process to not perform anything when there is no record in cache
+2. Allow usage without default action when there is no cache value.